 There is no vaccine for malaria yet.
 Bear in mind that the mosquito only bites between sunset and sunrise, so protection against mosquitoes is especially important during this period.

 The Travel Health Group’s mission is a malaria-free world by 2030.
 This is an ambitious target that has been the motivation for our team and our partners.
-Malaria is a severe infectious disease that affects more than 214 million people and causes 430,000 deaths a year, most of them children under 5.
-We donate 1% of our annual turnover to projects that aim to rid the world of malaria.
+Malaria is a severe infectious disease that affects more than 219 million people and causes around 435,000 deaths a year, most of them children under 5.
+We support universities and organizations that work on innovations and solutions to eradicate malaria.
+Read more about our fight against malaria.

 How often does malaria occur in the UK and US?